square/quotaservice/README.md

 #### Example 1: S2S RPCs

-A token bucket namespace for requests from Spot to Esperanto, for all services:
+A token bucket namespace for requests from Service A to Service B, for all endpoints:

-spot_esperanto
+`service_a_service_b`

-A token bucket for requests from Spot to Esperanto, for all endpoints on the PaymentService
+A token bucket for requests from Service A to Service B, for all endpoints on the UserService

-spot_esperanto:PaymentService
+`service_a_service_b:UserService`

-A token bucket for requests from Spot to Esperanto, for PaymentService.lookupPayment()
+A token bucket for requests from Service A to Service B, for UserService.getUser()

-spot_esperanto:PaymentService_lookupPayment
+`service_a_service_b:UserService_getUser`

 #### Example 2: Databases

-A token bucket namespace for spot making calls to its MySQL database:
+A token bucket namespace for Service A making calls to its MySQL database:

-spot_spotmysql
+`service_a_mysql`

-A token bucket for spot making calls to the payments table in its MySQL database:
+A token bucket for Service A  making calls to the users table in its MySQL database:

-spot_spotmysql:payments
+`service_a_mysql:users`

-A token bucket for spot making calls to the payments table in its MySQL database, for inserts:
+A token bucket for Service A  making calls to the users table in its MySQL database, for inserts:

-spot_spotmysql:payments_insert
+`service_a_mysql:users_insert`

 #### Example 3: Context-specific quotas

-A token bucket namespace for all auth requests in Esperanto:
+A token bucket namespace for all public API calls in Service A:

-esperanto_auths_by_merchant
+`service_a_public`

-Dynamic bucket configured for this namespace, restricting individual merchants to send at most 10 auths/sec.
+Dynamic bucket configured for this namespace, restricting individual IP addresses to send at most 10 reqs/sec.
 Requests would look like:

-esperanto_auths_by_merchant:MERCHANT_TOKEN
+`service_a_public:${IP_ADDRESS}`

 ## Data storage